 First, off most of the time, your Hamilton will a leather or canvas strap.
 Pros of having these types of bracelets are comfort, no scratches, and a classic field watch look.
 Stainless steel bands are available for these watches, it is just not classic to wear this type of bracelet with your field watch, just know they do exist.

 The case is consistently durable, you have a strong stainless steel case and a scratch-resistant sapphire crystal.
 The watch even has up to five meters of water resistance.
 Don’t expect to go swimming all the time, I would not recommend that.
 But it will definitely be fine in rain, shower or any other moderate water activities.
 I personally own a Rolex Submariner, that can withstand much more water, yet I still take it off when I shower.
 Just respect your watch.

 So overall the Hamilton Khaki models are durable.
 I’d say to purchase a few Hamilton khaki bands so that your bracelets stay in good condition and you can swap them out on a regular basis.

 Why You Should Buy A Hamilton Khaki

 In no way is the Hamilton Khaki one of my favorite watches.
-But thats not saying much because I have expensive taste in watches.
+But that’s not saying much because I have expensive taste in watches.
 However, for the price of Hamilton Khaki models, I do recommend these timepieces.
 They use great movements inside the watch for spot on reliability, a decent look, a bit plain but with a bold classic feel to it.
 At the end of the day the Hamilton Khaki models are field watches.
-Their purpose being to provide users with accurate time, while being able to be worn throughout the day in many causal and extracurricular activities.
+Their purpose is to provide users with accurate time while being able to be worn throughout the day in many causal and extracurricular activities.